-After a relaxing round of meditation in your inversion table, you can also use it to strengthen your core while you perform inverted crunches or sit-ups.
+After a relaxing round of meditation, you can also use it to strengthen your core while you perform inverted crunches or sit-ups.

 What Does an Inversion Table Do for You?

-Learning to use an inversion table can be tricky without the right guidance.
+Learning to use it can be tricky without the right guidance.
 It’s essential to understand the benefits and risks of inversion therapy before you start.

 The benefits of inversion table therapy tend to be short-term.
 Many find the traction temporarily helpful, especially for relieving chronic pain.
 Some say that stretching the spinal column can even help you gain a few inches in height!

-Inversion also changes the direction of the flow of blood in your body, helping to pull toxins from your system.
+Inversion also changes the blood circulation in your body, helping to pull toxins from your system.
 The change in blood flow to your brain and the upside-down perspective can also be useful for meditation.

 However, it is worth noting a few of the inversion table risks.
 Remaining in an inverted position with your head down might cause problems if you have high blood pressure, heart disease, diabetes, or glaucoma.